HannesRammer/DartabaseTutorials/tutorials/TUT1.md

  Once you hit enter, dartabase_migration should create the files and folders listed below

- and the output dialog should look like this
+ and the output dialog should look like this:

   <img src="https://raw.githubusercontent.com/HannesRammer/DartabaseTutorials/master/tutorials/img/postInitDB.PNG" >